 Severe low blood sugar is severe hypoglycemia.
-It is when your blood sugar falls very fast and low and you do not have time to treat it.
+It is when your child's blood sugar falls very fast and low and you do not have time to treat it.

-Sometimes you may be aware of what is going on but cannot do anything about it.
-Other times you may not be aware of what is going on and pass out.
-It can happen when you are awake or when you are asleep.
+Sometimes your child may be aware of what is going on but cannot do anything about it.
+Other times your child may not be aware of what is going on and pass out.
+It can happen when your child is awake or when they are asleep.

-It is likely that you will have mild low blood sugar reactions from time to time.
+It is likely that your child will have mild low blood sugar reactions from time to time.
 But severe reactions are not common or likely.
 You should do all you can to avoid a severe low blood sugar.

-When you have severe low blood sugar you might:
+When your child has severe low blood sugar they might: